sbansal1999/expense-sheet-viewer/README.md

 - [ ] Sorting of table on the basis of timestamp doesn't work properly due to it being considered a string. (on [/filters](https://expense-sheet-viewer.vercel.app/filter) page)
 - [ ] No proper loading component as of now.
 - [ ] When there are some empty fields in the middle of the last expense row, the empty rows are also shown. (on [/](https://expense-sheet-viewer.vercel.app) page).

+## Upcoming Features

+- [ ] Add detailed monthly expense analysis containing information like how expenses has increased/decreased over the months.
+- [ ] Add search functionality to search for a particular expense in the [/filters](https://expense-sheet-viewer.vercel.app/filter) page.